Build System

 .github/scripts/check-tt-metal-version.sh --update

 TTNN_PYPI_TT_METAL_TAG records the tt-metal tag used to build the public ttnn wheel.
 TT_METAL_TAG records the tt-metal tag used to build TT-Lang.
-Public PyPI publishing requires these tags to match; internal S3 bundled wheels can use a newer TT_METAL_TAG before a matching public ttnn wheel is available.
+Public PyPI publishing requires these tags to have the same vX.Y.Z component; S3-hosted bundled wheels can use a newer TT_METAL_TAG before a compatible public ttnn wheel is available.

 Background: third-party/tt-metal-version is the single source of truth for the ttnn dependency version, the public ttnn provenance tag, and the tt-metal tag passed to Dockerfile.base.
 CI runs .github/scripts/check-tt-metal-version.sh on every PR to catch submodule drift.